 So whether you’re the director of a large business or a small company, if you’re a solopreneur or a manager or an employee or indeed an HR professional, learning how to build more meaningful relationships and better communicate to the people we come into contact with is a skill that will benefit every single area of both our professional and personal lives.

 Good business isn’t just about making money it’s about doing good too.
 Good for our colleagues, our customers, our shareholders, our community and our planet and nothing is more powerful than having a supportive and collaborative community behind you as you introduce any type of change.

 Terry Malloy and Phil Joseph, Directors of The Human Business say “We believe now is the time for a different approach: an approach that recognises the challenges we have to face but that tackles them in a sustainable and human centred manner.

 Creating a human business is not a “tick box process” it requires a commitment to live and breathe the fundamental truth that “our people are our greatest assets.

 So whilst putting human into business is certainly not easy we believe it is always worth the endeavour because when inspired people come together the impossible becomes achievable.”

 We have some exciting things planned for this Autumn including an online summit on 21st September and the launch of our ‘Human Business Care label’ for people who want to demonstrate their active support for the mission.

 If this all sounds like something you’d either like to be involved with or to learn more about then we would love to talk to you.
-Simply click on the link below and let’s start a conversation.
+Simply click on the link above and let’s start a conversation.